UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 # Protobuf
-[Protobuf or protocol buffers](https://protobuf.dev/) are used to pass messages between components in our system.
+[Protobufs or protocol buffers](https://protobuf.dev/) are used to pass messages between components in our system.
 After building using Bazel, the `.proto` files are generated into `.pb.h` and `.pb.cc` files, which are found in `bazel-out/k8-fastbuild/bin/proto`.
 To include these files in our code, we simply include `proto/<protobuf_filename>.pb.h`